 |Timeframe||Task(s) to Complete|

-|During Spring semester||Attend UK Fellowships info session/abroad students Skype with FA|
+|Spring semester||Attend UK Fellowships info session/abroad students Skype with Christine

 |By August 10th||Send reminder to recommenders to send letters to Christine via email|